HOME WISE Uranium Project > Mining & Milling > Issues >

 Chinese company enters Joint Venture for uranium exploration in Manitoba

-CanAlaska Uranium Ltd. external link has signed a memorandum of understanding with a Chinese company to undertake joint exploration for uranium on its 100 per cent owned North East Wollaston Project.
-Under the agreement, East Nickel Mining Inc. external link (ERI) can earn between a 40 per cent to a 95 per cent interest in the project, depending on the amount of work it does at the site.
+CanAlaska Uranium Ltd. has signed a memorandum of understanding with a Chinese company to undertake joint exploration for uranium on its 100 per cent owned North East Wollaston Project.
+Under the agreement, East Nickel Mining Inc. (ERI) can earn between a 40 per cent to a 95 per cent interest in the project, depending on the amount of work it does at the site.
 (Star Phoenix Dec.
 5, 2008)

 Ontario